-- Parkinson's affects everyone in different ways.
-Listen to the person with Parkinson's and their family (if they are involved in your client's care) about how the condition affects them - they are the experts. - How Parkinson's affects a person can vary from hour to hour and minute to minute. - So if a person can carry out an activity once but isn't able to do it again - even on the same day - this doesn't mean they are being difficult, or that they aren't trying. - The amount of help and support you give your clients will need to vary, according to what they are able to do each time you see them.
+Parkinson's affects everyone in different ways.
+Listen to the person with Parkinson's and their family (if they are involved in your client's care) as they have firsthand experience and understand how the condition affects them.

-- If you have any concerns about your client's condition, report them to your manager or follow your company's procedure for doing this. - Taking medication at exactly the right time is crucial for people with Parkinson's.
-Make sure your client is taking their Parkinson's medication on time, every time. - It is vital that a person's Parkinson's medication is not stopped abruptly at any time. - Some people may benefit from taking medication for symptoms that are not related to movement problems.
+- How Parkinson's affects a person can vary from hour to hour and minute to minute.
+So if a person can carry out an activity once but isn't able to do it again - even on the same day - this doesn't mean they are being difficult, or that they aren't trying. - The amount of help and support you give your clients will need to vary, according to what they're able to do each time you see them. - If you have any concerns about your client's condition, report them to your manager or follow your company's procedure for doing this. - Taking medication at exactly the right time is crucial for people with Parkinson's. - Make sure your client is taking their Parkinson's medication on time, every time. - It's vital that a person's Parkinson's medication is not stopped abruptly at any time. - Some people may benefit from taking medication for symptoms that aren't related to movement problems.
 Speak to your manager about arranging a medication review for your client if you have any concerns. - Give your client time to answer when you talk to them.
-It may take them time to respond, but this doesn't mean they aren't listening or don't understand. - People with Parkinson's should have regular medical reviews by a specialist and access to
+It may take them time to respond, but this doesn't mean they aren't listening or don't understand. - People with Parkinson's should have regular medical reviews by a specialist and access to the multidisciplinary care team.
+Make sure this happens and let your manager know if you have any concerns.

-- the multidisciplinary care team.
-Make sure this happens and let your manager know if you have any concerns. - Make sure that your client has access to a varied and balanced diet.
-If they have any swallowing or movement problems that could stop them from getting the nutrients they need, report this to your manager.
+- Give your client time to answer when you talk to them.
+It may take them time to respond, but this doesn't mean they aren't listening or don't understand. - People with Parkinson's should have regular medical reviews by a specialist and access to the multidisciplinary care team.
+Make sure this happens and let your manager know if you have any concerns. - Make sure your client has access to a varied and balanced diet.
+If they have any swallowing or movement problems that could stop them from getting the nutrients they need, report it to your manager. - Keeping active is important for people with Parkinson's.
+Find out if your client has been assessed by an exercise professional (such as a physiotherapist).
+They may have a tailored home exercise programme to complete and may need your support to encourage participation.